mauriciopoppe/blog/site/content/notes/misc/software-engineering-interview-preparation.md

 constraint for T(i): sum(width[i], width[i+1], ..., width[i+k]) <= shelf_width
 ```

-The time complexity would be `O(mn)` where'm` is a variable whose value depends on how many books I can put on a shelf,
+The time complexity would be `O(mn)` where `m` is a variable whose value depends on how many books I can put on a shelf,
 I think that in the worst case it could be `n` so overall, it's `O(n^2)`.

 The space complexity would be `O(n)` because we're storing a solution for every index of the books' array.